 1) Things change.
 Downtown dime stores (Kresge's, Ben Franklin, Grants) had a little of everything and threatened their neighboring, specialized stores.
 Then Kresge's morphed in big-box discount K-Mart and threatened all of downtown.
 Walmart came along and knocked K-mart off the top of the hill.
 The internet came along and Amazon knocked Walmart off the top.

 2) When things change, politics matters.
 This is actually the main point, but I used #1 to emphasize the inevitability of change.
 Changes in transportation required political decisions about routes and right-of-ways.
 Changes in retail required political decisions about zoning, building codes, and taxation.
 If you plan to be in business, then you need to understand politics.
 Study politics.
 Study political economy.
 Read Travels of a T-shirt and pay attention to the policy and regulatory decisions made by a myriad of political bodies.

 3) Nostalgia is selective.
 This is a minor point, but I still find it interesting.
 Route 66 is "hot" at the moment.
 Perhaps it's because of Disney's Cars or maybe it's relative to age of the Baby Boomers.
 Either way, there are books, blogs, articles, etc. about the sad loss of prosperity on Route 66.
 I don't see this level of concern over the ghost towns created when wagon trains disappeared.
 More recently, Lena Wisconsin's downtown was bypassed by reconstruction of Highway 141.
-Maybe the locals talk about it, but there's no national discussion that I've ever heard about.
+Maybe the locals talk about the impact on Lena's downtown, but there's no national discussion that I've ever heard about.

 - Personal experience gathered on a recent Route 66 vacation